 Our three luxury two-bedroom holiday apartments in this wonderful Grade 2 listed Ogleforth Brewery conversion, are situated in the very heart of historic York.
-Rated 5 Star Gold by Visit England and 2019 Winners of Self-Catering Visit York, they offer views of nearby York Minster, with only the shortest of strolls to this gothic masterpiece and its lovely precinct.
+Rated 5 Star Gold by Visit England and 2019 and 2022 Winners of Self-Catering Visit York, they offer views of nearby York Minster, with only the shortest of strolls to this gothic masterpiece and its lovely precinct.
 You couldn’t wish for a finer location for a York city-centre short break.

 Planning Your Visit

 York is a city where festivals and events occur throughout the year, so whenever you choose to visit, you’ll find plenty to entertain you.
 The city is very accessible by both rail and road.

 Our apartments are a short taxi ride from the station, or a pleasant 20 minute walk.
 For drivers, each apartment has one dedicated car-parking space within the gated courtyard.
 Having arrived, being such a compact and pedestrian friendly city, many only use their car again at the end of their stay.